 MCIC and MACC remained as separate entities until 2005, when it was determined Manitoba's agricultural producers and rural businesses could be better served by merging the two entities into a single corporation.
 On September 1, 2005, the Manitoba Agricultural Services Corporation (MASC) was created.

-Today, MASC is represented throughout the province by 10 ARD and MASC Service Centres, supported by roughly 160 part-time adjustors and 150 full-time staff of insurance specialists, loan specialists, administrative staff, researchers, programmers, analysts, and more.
+Today, MASC is represented throughout the province by 10 s, supported by part-time adjustors and a full-time staff of insurance specialists, loan specialists, administrative staff, researchers, programmers, analysts, and more.

 The short history of MASC reflects the vision inherited from MCIC and MACC - to assist in building a strong rural economy with successful farms and businesses.